MelvinSnijders/GladeCSVExport/README.md

 ## CSV Syntax

+This is the same syntax as [this](https://github.com/CalliEve/windesheim_glade) "Taal 20" interpreter uses.
 | letter | object         | number                                          |
 | ------ | -------------- | ----------------------------------------------- |
 | q      | obstacle       |